 The Rootes factory in Linwood is thrumming with activity.
 With the magnificent Imp a recent memory, and the stalwart Avenger in volume production, the factory now has a new task: Sunbeams, the building thereof.

 The Sunbeam is a logical progression from the Imp.
 It’s a bit bigger, a bit more refined and much more spacious.
 It also offers the advantages of rear wheel drive but with the engine in the front.
 While other makers are caving in to demands of the bean-counters, Chrysler are staying true to rear-wheel drive with their new entrant to the small car market.
 Let’s Continue reading “1977 Chrysler Sunbeam Road Test”

 Our good friends at Autocar have reported that Chrysler is going to give up and flee the UK market.
 This will disappoint only those Lancia fans who had a brief chance to buy the Delta and Ypsilon.

 I was entirely unaware or had forgotten that Chrysler were selling the Delta in the UK and Ireland.
 There is one used Delta in stock in the UK, by the way.
 Sales of Chryslers were never impressive, 3000 in a good year.
 The cost of preparing these cars for RHD production must have meant they lost money on each of these unless they had huge success in some RHD market of which I was not aware… Japan?
 New Zealand?
 Continue reading “Chrysler Follows Lancia’s Footsteps Out of the UK”

 “Vive La Difference!”
-Archie Vicar compares some new products in the family sector, the Simca 1307, the Chrysler 150 and the Talbot 1510.
+Archie Vicar compares two new products battling it out in the family sector – France’s Simca 1307, and Britain’s Chrysler Alpine.